Central African Republic Street Children

 Central African Republic Street Children: La Fondation la Voix

-A French language NGO working with street children in the Central African Republic focussing on health activities, education, and social reintegration through family support.
+Working with street children in CAR focussing on health activities, education, and social reintegration.

 Visit >